Merrick Boulevard buses

-The Q5 and Q85 bus routes constitute a public transit corridor running along Merrick Boulevard (also known as Floyd H. Flake Boulevard) in southeastern Queens, New York City.
+The Q5, Q85, Q86, Q87, and Q89 bus routes constitute a public transit corridor running along Merrick Boulevard (also known as Floyd H. Flake Boulevard) in southeastern Queens, New York City.
 The routes run from the Jamaica Center transit hub and business district to Rosedale, with continued service to Green Acres Mall in Valley Stream, Nassau County.
 The Q4 and Q84 buses also serve the northern portion of the corridor, before diverging east along Linden Boulevard and 120th Avenue respectively.
-The Q4, Q5, and Q85 also provide limited-stop service along the corridor.
+The Q5 makes local stops on the corridor, while the Q85, Q86, Q87, and Q89 are rush routes, making limited stops along the corridor and local stops elsewhere.
 The routes on the corridor mainly serve as feeder routes to New York City Subway services at Jamaica Center–Parsons/Archer station.

 The Q4, Q5, Q84, and Q85 routes were operated by Bee-Line Inc. and later the North Shore Bus Company until 1947.
-All four routes are now operated by MTA Regional Bus Operations under the New York City Transit brand.
+The four routes were later taken over by MTA Regional Bus Operations under the New York City Transit brand.
+On June 29, 2025, all weekday Q5 service began terminating at 233rd Street, and all weekend daytime service began running to Green Acres, with its Rosedale branch replaced by the Q86.
+Weekday service to Green Acres is provided by the Q87, and the Q85’s Green Acres branch was spun off into the Q89.
+All of these routes are operated by MTA Regional Bus Operations.

 Route description and service

-The Q5 and Q85 share most of the Queens portion of Merrick Boulevard (also known as Floyd H. Flake Boulevard), which runs southeast towards the Nassau County border.
-The routes run from the Jamaica Center–Parsons/Archer bus terminal to Rosedale near the Nassau County border.
-Alternate buses operate to or from Green Acres Mall in Nassau County, particularly during midday hours and on weekends.
-Both the Q5 and Q85 employ limited-stop service, running in the peak direction (mornings to Jamaica; afternoons to Rosedale) during weekday rush hour periods.
-These buses make no stops between Jamaica Center and the intersection of Merrick Boulevard and Liberty Avenue, running via Liberty Avenue and 160th Street instead of on Archer Avenue towards Merrick Boulevard.
-Only select local service operates to Green Acres during these times.
+The Q5, Q85, Q86, Q87, and Q89 share most of the Queens portion of Merrick Boulevard (also known as Floyd H. Flake Boulevard), which runs southeast towards the Nassau County border.
+The routes run from the Jamaica Center–Parsons/Archer bus terminal to either Rosedale near the Nassau County border or Green Acres Mall in Nassau County.
+The Q5 makes all local stops along the corridor, running only as far east as 228th Street on the weekdays; it is extended to Green Acres Mall during the weekends, running via Hook Creek Boulevard.
+The Q85, Q86, Q87, and Q89 routes are rush routes, making limited stops on Merrick Boulevard and local stops elsewhere.

 Due to high ridership and congestion, the corridor has been identified as a potential bus rapid transit corridor under the city's Select Bus Service (SBS) program.
 Though it was one of five priority corridors selected for SBS in 2004, the Merrick Boulevard corridor was eventually scrapped because of community opposition related to loss of parking.
-There are no active plans to implement SBS at this time.
+The Merrick Boulevard corridor was not listed as a potential SBS corridor by the 2010s.
 The corridor is also frequented by dollar vans, which parallel the bus routes.
 Buses along the corridor operate out of the Jamaica Bus Depot on Merrick Boulevard near Jamaica Center.